UMNLibraries/pureapi/README.md

 ## Contributing

+### Updating Supported Pure API Versions

+Elsevier releases a new version of Pure, including a new version of the Pure API, every four months.

 ### Testing Strategy and Tactics

 Testing existing clients against new Pure API schema versions presents significant challenges.
-Elsevier releases new versions of the Pure API every few months, and supports only three versions older than the current version.
+Elsevier releases new versions of the Pure API every four months, and supports only three versions older than the current version.
 Also, the JSON schema for each API version is quite large, such that attempting to load them in some schema browsers will cause them to crash.
 Much of this size is due to documentation,